 Taking Control Of The Dispute

 With more than 40 years of combined experience, our Pennsylvania divorce lawyers can help you take control of your future.
 Our office believes that, whenever possible, the most effective method for resolution is one in which the parties and counsel work together on an agreement.
 This is obviously a difficult concept during a divorce.
 However, no matter what agreements are made between the parties in a divorce, they will likely be much more favorable than a stranger deciding your future in a contested divorce.

-At Bentley, Gibson, Kopecki, Smith, P.C., we help clients resolve issues through smart negotiations.
+At Bentley, Kopecki, Smith, P.C., we help clients resolve issues through smart negotiations.
 We offer tough litigation and courtroom experience if an agreement cannot be reached.
 We know that this may be necessary, and our attorneys are there to help when you need it.

 We can help you with: